Bolton School Nursery

 The Nursery Class children and the children within our Butterfly room will all be expected to wear the nursery uniform, which can be purchased from the School Shop.

 The shop is situated at 3 Dobson Road, BL1 4RL, next to Bolton School Kidzone.
 The shop can be contacted via telephone: 01204 536678 or 01204 840201

 What is the difference between the Nursery Pre-School Class (Butterfly Room) and the Nursery Class for 3 and 4 Year Olds?

-The Nursery Class and Butterfly Room offer care and education for children during the academic year before they start school in the September.
+The Nursery Class and Butterfly Room both offer care and education for children during the academic year before they start school in the September.

-The Nursery Class offers a term time facility which is open from 8.00am-3.15pm.
+The Nursery Class offers a term time only facility which is open from 8.00am-3.15pm.
 The children in the Nursery Class are able to go to Bolton School's breakfast club and after school facility (Kidzone), which is based in the same building as the Nursery Class.

 The Butterfly Room is available from 7.30am-6.00pm and is open for 51 weeks per year, apart from Bank Holidays and the Christmas shut down.